AMReX-Fusion/Furnace/Exec/science/flame_wave/README.md

 This is the XRB flame setup, which was used in Eiden et al. 2020 (https://ui.adsabs.harvard.edu/abs/2020ApJ...894....6E).
 That original paper used "boosted" flames, but we no longer boost the flame speed.
-You can find the inputs file for boosted flame in Furnace versions 21.01 and earlier.
+You can find the inputs file for boosted flame in Logi versions 21.01 and earlier.

 The current set of inputs files are: